LukasMarx/ai-food-blog/src/content/posts/Baguette.md

-    "Place the baguettes on a baking sheet lined with parchment paper.", "Score the tops of the baguettes with a sharp knife and then let them rise for another 20 minutes.", "Bake the baguettes for 20-25 minutes or until they are golden brown and sound hollow when tapped on the bottom.", "Let the baguettes cool on a wire rack before serving."
+    "Place the baguettes on a baking sheet lined with parchment paper.", "Score the tops of the baguettes with a sharp knife and then let them rise for another 20 minutes.", "Bake the baguettes for 20-25 minutes or until they are golden brown and sound hollow when tapped on the bottom.", "Let the baguettes cool on a wire rack before serving.", ]
-]
 ---

 Baguette is a classic French bread with a crispy crust and soft interior.
 It is perfect for sandwiches, appetizers, or just as a side for soup, and it's surprisingly easy to make at home!
 In this post, we'll show you how to make delicious baguettes from scratch using simple ingredients.